There is a range of activities available for you to engage in . . .

 Some Opportunities for Praise!

-Below is a small selection of incidents in which our God has blessed us abundantly.
+Below is a curated selection of incidents in which our God has blessed us abundantly.
 We rejoice with the individuals who experienced these events.

 Please Note: fictitious names have been substituted for the real names of the individuals involved in these reports in order to protect their privacy.